jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_jazzeditor/tutorial_jazzeditor.md

 >	![Add Git Integration button](images/bm-add-git-integration.png)

-You may be asked to enter your password because DevOps Services must verify that it can act on your behalf, so enter your IBM id password and click **Sign In**.
+You might be asked to enter your password because DevOps Services must verify that it can act on your behalf, so enter your IBM id password and click **Sign In**.

 >	![DevOps Services sign in page](images/jh-signin.png)

 ***Note: The first time you access DevOps Services, you might need to create a "Jazz ID" and link it to your IBM id.
 A Jazz ID is a kind of "short name" that is used in several places, including the URL for the repository that is about to be created for you.
-Just follow the instructions in the dialog — you will only ever see it once.***
+Just follow the instructions in the dialog — you'll only ever see it once.***

 Make sure the box to populate the Git repo with the starter application package and automatically deploy the app, is checked.